Australian Painter working from Sydney’s Northern Beaches

 Career Highlights

-The joy of mark-making is central to Holly's creative process.
-Her confident use of layers and textures draws viewers into her works, encouraging them to revisit and discover new details with every gaze.
+The joy of mark-making is central to Mahoney’s creative process.
+Confident layers and textures build surfaces that reveal new details over time.

 Landscapes & Light